|

 Original Mary Hoyer Doll inside a circle.

-or male Hoyer doll
+The boy, male Hoyer doll

-commands a slightly higher price as they did not make as many,
+commands a slightly higher price, as they did not make as many,

 rather hard to find in good condition.